cs-fullstack-fall-2018/javascript-review-10-questions-classwork-CalebC94/README.md

 * What will the result of the JavaScript code be?

-An alert box with an empty message
+An alert box with an empty message	O

 An alert box saying "Just go and Get a Job!"